 - Keeping your shoulders relaxed and your upper arms stable, bend your arms at the elbow and lift the weights until they approach your shoulders.

-- Be sure to keep your elbows tucked in close to your ribs and exhale as you lift.
+- Keep your elbows close to your ribs and exhale as you lift.

 Repeat this about 8-10 times before taking a brief rest and trying out another set or two.